The V30 Benchmark Set for Anharmonic Vibrational Frequencies of Molecular Dimers: Results and Discussion

-Now we turn to the discussion of complexes between a polar molecule and a non-polar molecule, with our first example being \hfar (see Table \ref{hfar}).
+Now we turn to the discussion of complexes between a polar molecule and a non-polar molecule, with our first example being HF$\ldots$N$_2$ (see Table \ref{tab:HF_N2}).
+This example looks qualitatively just like the systems involving two polar molecules with the harmonic approximation, an ideally scaled harmonic approximation (0.961), and the Morse oscillators yielding MAEs of 83 cm$^{-1}$, 37 cm$^{-1}$, and 55 cm$^{-1}$, respectively.
+Both VPT2 variants yield virtually identical results with the MAE being again only 5 cm$^{-1}$ in both cases.
+The largest deviation from experiment is found for the H--F bend with 13 cm$^{-1}$, while the other modes are described within 4 cm$^{-1}$.
+Hence, no hindered rotor treatment is necessary.

+The second example in this category is \hfar (see Table \ref{hfar}).
 Like in the examples above, the harmonic approximation leads to a significant overestimation of vibrational frequencies with a MAE of 94 cm$^{-1}$ and ideal empirical scaling (0.958) would bring that error down to 34 cm$^{-1}$.
 The Morse oscillator approach has a MAE of 50 cm$^{-1}$.
 Here, it improves the description of $\nu_1$ and $\nu_4$, while further overestimating $\nu_{2,3}$.

 While VPT2 very accurately describes here the lowest frequency mode as well as the highest frequency mode, we observe for $\nu_{2,3}$ an imaginary frequency of -12 cm$^{-1}$.
 This leads then to a MAE of 28 cm$^{-1}$.
 CFOUR has not identified any resonances, so VPT2+K yields the same result.
 In the GVPT2 case we have one 2-2 Darling-Dennison resonance leading virtually to the same results with a MAE of 29 cm$^{-1}$ and an imaginary frequency.